-Methodology for Allowance for Loan Losses
+Allowance for Loan Losses

 The allowance for loan losses represents management's estimate of credit losses over the remaining expected life of loans.
-Loans are evaluated on the amortized cost basis, including premiums and discounts.
+Loans are evaluated on the amortized cost basis, including premiums, discounts and fair value accounting adjustments.

 The Association employs a disciplined process and methodology to establish its allowance for loan losses that has two basic components: first, an asset-specific component involving individual loans that do not share risk characteristics with other loans and the measurement of expected credit losses for such individual loans; and second, a pooled component for estimated expected credit losses for pools of loans that share similar risk characteristics.